zebubull/dotfiles/README.md

 ## System-dependent Config
 I have both a laptop and a desktop so being able to config certain things for multiple systems is necessary.
-A system config is just a folder that is specified when calling `sync.sh` which contains the exact same structure of config dirs and then links individual files into where they should be.
-Take a peek in a system folder for an example if you're confused.
-This feature might be removed in favor of a simpler system becuase it is very over-engineered and I can see it becoming quite cumbersome in the future.
+When linking a directory, `sync.sh` will check to see if a folder with the name of the current system (by default the hostname) has a matching directory and link it.
+It will fall back to the common directory if it is not found.
+Individual file linking does not support system-dependent config yet and those files live in the base directory, not common.

 ## Todo
 - [x] Basic config
 - [x] Sync packages
 - [ ] Sync AUR packages
 - [x] System-dependent config
-- [ ] Maybe overhaul system-dependent config
+- [x] Maybe overhaul system-dependent config